CP164: Winter 2026 Midterm Notes

 Get the number and types of parameters correct, and the number and types of returned values correct.

 Use the testing given to you.
 It is better to hand in a smaller amount of working code than a large amount of non-working code.
 We explicitly gave you testing code to save you time and effort.
 Make use of it.
+Read the comments at the very top of the testing that explains how to use it.

 'Open book' does not mean 'easy', it simply gives you access to all of the material you have been working with during the term.
 The amount of time required to look through existing code, or Googling it on Stack Overflow, or generating it with ChatGPT is costly.
 Having practiced writing this code so that it immediately comes to mind is a much better, less time-wasting approach.